ZeevWeizmann/fedcourse24_lab3/README.md

 ### 4.2 Observations (TensorBoard)

+In FjORD, the accuracy curves **decrease** as we increase the number of **local training steps**.
+This behaviour is expected: with more local updates, clients drift away from the global optimum, which lowers the averaged global accuracy.

+### Without Knowledge Distillation (`no_KD`)

+- accuracy drops more sharply,
+- trajectories diverge across clients,
+- local overfitting and client drift are stronger.

+### With Knowledge Distillation (`with_KD`)

+- the accuracy decreases more slowly,
+- curves are smoother and more stable,
+- variance across clients is significantly reduced — KD mitigates client drift.

+Overall, Knowledge Distillation stabilizes client updates and reduces variance, which aligns with the behaviour reported in the official FjORD results.

 <p align="center">
   <img src="fjord_tb.png" width="80%" alt="FjORD TensorBoard curves">
 </p>

-- accuracy increases over local training steps,
+### Comparison with Official FjORD Results

+The official FjORD paper reports the same qualitative behaviour:

-- KD produces smoother, more stable curves,
+- smoother and more stable accuracy curves under KD,
-- client variance is significantly reduced under KD (the accuracy trajectories show it).

-This matches the official FjORD behaviour.
+- reduced client variance,
+- mitigated drift under heterogeneous data.

 <p align="center">
   <img src="fjord_reference.png" width="80%" alt="Official FjORD accuracy results">